chess-hdf/chess-fr-geography/README.md

-# FFE Dev Elements

-This package is made to provide all const elements required for proper development around French Chess Federation (FFE) systems
-All elements and data in there are packaged to comply with FFE's data structure and may not fit with other systems
+# French Chess Geography

+This pack includes json will all elements to provide:

+* French regions with national federation codes
+* Same for departments
+* World nations

+Goal is to be able to provide proper Player segmentation to any Chess development, especially in France